 So if you commit adultery before the divorce lawyers division of property and other financial issues are resolved, then you can be prohibited from receiving alimony or spousal support from the other spouse.
 Likewise, if you do not discover the other party’s adultery until after a property or marital settlement agreement has been signed, you may be stuck paying alimony.

 Exposing Your Child to Cheating Can Affect Custody

 Marriage and divorce proceedings can have serious effects on children.
+Child custody in the context of adultery becomes a critical aspect, especially when the innocent spouse is seeking custody.
 Though the moral behavior of parents is increasingly less important for divorce in South Carolina, child custody and visitation can be affected if a parent has been unfaithful in a way that affects the children’s welfare or best interests.

 For example, in Spreeuw v.
 Barker, 385 S.C.
 45 (Ct.
 App.
 2009), the father allowed his girlfriend to come to his home while the children were there, despite the older child being disturbed by her presence, and the girlfriend was allowed to stay at the father’s house past the children’s bedtime.

 Cheaters May Be Required to Pay the Non-Cheating Spouse’s Attorney’s Fees

 S.C.
 Code Ann.
 Section 20-3-130(H) provides, in divorce proceedings, South Carolina courts can order one party to pay a reasonable amount to the other for attorney fees, expert fees, investigation fees, costs, and suit money after considering the financial resources and marital fault of both parties.